1Bugivugi/frontend-nanodegree-feedreader/README.md

 ## External Code Used in this Project

 The starter code for this project was provided by Udacity.
-I also coded along to Mohamed Riaad's Study Jam[https://www.youtube.com/watch?v=Ut_L8YUImbw&feature=youtu.be&t=1]
+I also coded along to Mohamed Riaad's Study Jam - https://www.youtube.com/watch?v=Ut_L8YUImbw&feature=youtu.be&t=1

 ## Credits